saltstack/salt/doc/topics/tutorials/pillar.rst

 .. note::

-    This walkthrough assumes that the reader has already completed the inital Salt Stack walkthrough:
+    This walkthrough assumes that the reader has already completed the initial Salt Stack walkthrough:

         :doc:`Walkthrough </topics/tutorials/walkthrough>`